Aryna Sabalenka vs. Katie Boulter: Prediction and Match Betting Odds | China Open

 Aryna Sabalenka vs. Katie Boulter Trends and Insights

-- Sabalenka has played 20.9 games per match in her 66 matches over the past 12 months (across all court surfaces).
+- Sabalenka has played 20.9 games per match in her 66 matches over the past year (across all court types).

-- In her 41 matches on hard courts over the past 12 months, Sabalenka has played an average of 20.9 games.
+- Sabalenka has played 41 matches on hard courts over the past year, and 20.9 games per match.

-- In her 34 matches in the past year across all court types, Boulter is averaging 21.9 games per match while winning 54.2% of those games.
+- Boulter has played 34 matches in the past year across all court surfaces, averaging 21.9 games per match and winning 54.2% of those games.

-- Boulter is averaging 22.0 games per match and 10.3 games per set through 22 matches on hard courts in the past 12 months.
+- Boulter has played 22 matches on hard courts in the past 12 months, and has averaged 22.0 games per match and 10.3 games per set while winning 54.0% of games.

-- In terms of sets, Sabalenka has won two against Boulter (66.7%), while Boulter has claimed one.

-- Sabalenka and Boulter have matched up in 28 total games, with Sabalenka winning 16 and Boulter securing 12.
+- Sabalenka and Boulter have faced off in three total sets, with Sabalenka securing two of them and Boulter one.

-- In one match between Sabalenka and Boulter, they have played 28 games and three sets per match on average.
+- In one match between Sabalenka and Boulter, they have played 28.0 games and 3.0 sets per match on average.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.